Keenan-Wood/LAMMPSStructures-1/README.md

 This creates and activates a conda environment called 'lammps-env-1' - please edit the name of the environment if there is already a different lammps-env-1.

+To run the examples in LAMMPSStructures/examples, navigate to the directory and run the python script (ie. from examples/mushroom, enter the command 'python mushroom.py mushroom_sim_1').
+Some examples, like this mushroom script, require an argument for the simulation name - a folder with this name will be created to hold simulation files.

 ## Validation